-How to Hike Soberanes Point, Whale Peak Trail in Garrapata State Park (+Spring Photo Diary)
+How to Hike Soberanes Point-Whale Peak Trail in Garrapata Park

 How to Hike Soberanes Point, Whale Peak Trail in Garrapata State Park - Roads and Destinations

-A complete guide to hiking Soberanes Point, Whale Peak Trail in Garrapata State Park in spring
+A complete guide to hiking Soberanes Point-Whale Peak Trail in Garrapata State Park in spring (+photos)

 The hidden Calla Lily Valley drew us to Garrapata State Park in the first place.
-But since we decided to stray away from the main Big Sur road and dive deeper into its panoramic terrain this time around, the Soberanes Point Trail landed on our hiking itinerary almost at the last moment.
+But since we decided to stray away from the popular Big Sur destinations this time around, the Soberanes Point Trail landed on our hiking itinerary almost at the last moment.

-To hike the Soberanes Point Trail abundantly festooned by the spring wildflowers asked for little to no effort.
-Finding the path in an unmarked state park in the Big Sur area, California, turned out to be a slightly bigger challenge.
+To hike the Soberanes Point Trail, abundantly festooned with the spring wildflowers, asked for little to no effort.
+Finding the path in an unmarked state park in Central California, turned out to be a slightly bigger challenge.

 How to Hike Soberanes Point, Whale Peak Trail in Garrapata State Park - Roads and Destinations

-HOW TO HIKE SOBERANES POINT, WHALE PEAK TRAIL IN GARRAPATA STATE PARK, CALIFORNIA
+HOW TO HIKE THE SOBERANES POINT-WHALE PEAK TRAIL

 Soberanes Point Trail Facts